 The researchers found that people who had an early ultrasound to date the pregnancy were less likely to be induced for a post-term pregnancy.

 In other words, using the LMP to estimate your due date makes it more likely that you will be mislabeled as “post-term” and experience an unnecessary induction.

 In a large observational study that enrolled more than 17,000 pregnant people in Finland, researchers found that ultrasound at any time point between 8 and 16 weeks was more accurate than the LMP.
 When ultrasound was used instead of a “certain” LMP (in other words, the mother is “certain” about the date she had her last period), the number of “post-term” pregnancies decreased from 10.3% to 2.7% (Taipale & Hiilesmaa 2001).

 Why is LMP less accurate than using ultrasound?

-- Women can have irregular menstrual cycles, or cycles that are not 28 days
+- People can have irregular menstrual cycles, or cycles that are not 28 days

-- Women may be uncertain about the date of their LMP
+- People may be uncertain about the date of their LMP

-- Many women do not ovulate on the 14th day of their cycle
+- Many people do not ovulate on the 14th day of their cycle

-- The embryo may take longer to implant in the uterus for some women
+- The embryo may take longer to implant in the uterus for some people

 - Research indicates that some people are more likely to recall a date that includes the number 5, or even numbers, so they may inaccurately recall that the first day of their LMP has one of these numbers in it